19hours/sg-statutes/Acts/Reciprocal Enforcement of Foreign Judgments Act.md

 (f) guardianship of infants.

-(3) Subject to Rules of Court, any of the powers conferred by this Act on any court may be exercised by a judge of the court.
+(3) Subject to Rules of Court and Family Justice Rules, any of the powers conferred by this Act on any court may be exercised by a judge of the court.

+[Act 16 of 2016 wef 01/12/2016]

 ### Application